Science-of-the-Fork/nlp-project/README.md

 7. Safeguard proprietary aspects of the project by implementing confidentiality and data security measures, using .gitignore to exclude sensitive information.

 #### Exploratory Analysis
-1. **Exploring Data for Relevant Keyword Grouping Using Bi-grams and Trigrams:** Implement a mechanism to tokenize the cleaned text into words.
-Create bi-grams (pairs of adjacent words) and trigrams (sequences of three consecutive words) from the tokenized text.
+1. **Exploring Data for Relevant Keyword Grouping Using Bi-grams and Unigrams:** Implement a mechanism to tokenize the cleaned text into words.
+Create bi-grams (pairs of adjacent words) and unigram (single word or ) from the tokenized text.
 Calculate the frequency of these word sequences within the repository data.

    This step involves:
    - Tokenization: Split the cleaned text into individual words.
    - Bi-gram Generation: Form pairs of adjacent words to create bi-grams.
-   - Trigram Generation: Generate sequences of three adjacent words to create trigrams.
+   - Unigram Generation: Generate sequences of single word .
-   - Frequency Calculation: Count the occurrences of each bi-gram and trigram.
+   - Frequency Calculation: Count the occurrences of each bi-gram and unigram.

-   By analyzing the most frequent bi-grams and trigrams, you can identify keyword groupings that occur frequently in the READMEs.
+   By analyzing the most frequent bi-grams and unigrams, you can identify keyword groupings that occur frequently in the READMEs.
 These groupings could represent significant terms, programming concepts, or patterns prevalent across the repositories.

 2. Utilize exploratory data analysis techniques, employing compelling visualizations and relevant statistical tests to extract meaningful patterns and relationships within the dataset.

 #### Modeling
-1. Carefully choose a suitable machine learning algorithm based on feature selection and features engineered, evaluating options like Gaussian Naive Bayes (Gaussian NB), Logistic Regression, Decision Trees, or Random Forests, tailored for the classification regression task.
+1. Carefully choose a suitable machine learning algorithm based on feature selection and features engineered, evaluating options like K- Nearest Neighbor, Logistic Regression, Decision Trees, or Random Forests, tailored for the classification regression task.

-2. Implement the selected machine learning models using robust libraries (e.g., scikit-learn), splitting the data(50%/30%/20%), systematically evaluating multiple models with a fixed Random State value = 123 for reproducibility.
+2. Implement the selected machine learning models using robust libraries (e.g., scikit-learn), splitting the data, systematically evaluating multiple models with a fixed Random State value = 123 for reproducibility.

 3. Train the models rigorously to ensure optimal learning and model performance.